[vimeo_video] 194779004 [/vimeo_video]

 It provides visibility to not only the startups who are competing but also companies who are seeking brand awareness and expanding their network.
 Investors can get access to the deal-flow including hundreds of the latest and hottest startups.

 As a veteran entrepreneur and AIESEC alumni advisor for GSA team, I am here to help fellow alumni and their friends succeed.
-If you have any questions, don’t hesitate to .
+If you have any questions, don’t hesitate to reach out directly to me.
 You can also find more information by downloading this information deck or on the website here , including the active and upcoming regions.